Blacksmoke16/GESI/README.md

    * =structureMarketOrders(structure_id) - Returns all market orders in a given structure.

 ##### Universe:
-   * =itemTypes(typeID) - Returns Information about a type.
+   * =itemTypes(ids, opt_headers) - Returns Information about a type.
-      * typeID: Either can be a single typeID, or a list of typeIDs.
+      * ids: Either a single typeID, or a list of typeIDs.
+      * opt_headers: Optional paramater.
+Defaults to true.
+Boolean that determines if column headers are shown or not.

  ##### GESI Dropdown:
    * Authorize Sheet - Provides the link to navigate to to login and get your access token